GMUCERG/fobos/docs/source/workstation/setup_linux.rst

 latest version of PicoScope for your operating system.
 Follow the instructions on their webpage to install it.

-In order for FOBOS to use a PicoSope you also have to install they Pico SDK.
+In order for FOBOS to use a PicoSope you also have to install the Pico SDK.
 Create a directory ``sdk`` in your ``/opt/picoscope`` directory and give it your user rights.